 When students finish coloring, they compare their maps to landform or elevation maps.
 Analyzing patterns discloses four main factors in timing of fall foliage changes: latitude, elevation, proximity to water, and temperature (which is affected by the three other factors).

+Now ask kids to personify a tree of their own.
 After your students complete their masterpieces, let them illustrate with a little sponge art.
 (Or try this bundled Q-tip autumn tree art.)
-Voila!

 Math – Factor Trees